maubanel/UE5-Animations/jumping-ii/README.md

 ##### `Step 23.`\|`ITA`| :large_blue_diamond: :large_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Now I like the collision much better.
-The player small amount of penetration does not bother me and the collisions feel better.

 Select the **File | Save All** then press the <kbd>Source Control</kbd> button and select **Submit to Source Control...**.
 Enter a **Changelist Description** and then press <kbd>Submit</kbd>.
 Open up **GitHub Desktop** and select **Push origin** to update the server with the latest changes.